TypeStrong/atom-typescript/docs/grammar.md

 http://manual.macromates.com/en/language_grammars.html

 # Dynamic Grammar

+> Warning : :warning: This feature is now legacy but has some good learning

 We used dynamic (code driven) grammar initially.
 Following are the lessons still worth sharing but we are using the CSON grammar now.

 I am using `atom` and `first-mate` interchangeably here.
 There isn't a documented way of creating a grammar from *code*.
 We found a hacky way by reading a *lot of source code*.
 Please look at `typeScriptGrammar.ts`.
 Basically you inherit from `Grammar` and let that do the heavy lifting.
 Then all you need is to return `AtomTokens` from `tokenizeLine`.
 The way the atom grammar works is that they will store the returned `ruleSet` for any line and call `tokenizeLine` for the next line passing in that `ruleSet`.
 As soon as you edit a line all the following lines are invalidated and  `tokenizeLine` is called for them again.
 This works beautifully with the `ts.createClassifier` which is a quick syntactic classifier provided by the TS language service.
 It only depends on a `finalLexState` (e.g. did the previous line have a continuing multiline comment) and that is what we store in the `ruleSet`.